10 Questions To Ask a Potential Pest Control Partner

 Do you practice Integrated Pest Management (IPM)?
 As an industry best practice, a solid IPM-based program is a must.
 Based on prevention tactics like sanitation and maintenance, IPM is a proactive and customized approach any true pest control expert will recommend to you.

-What kind of training do your technicians complete?
+What kind of training do your Pros complete?
 Since both pest pressures and the technology to fight them evolve rapidly, you want a team that makes ongoing education a priority.
-While you’re talking to technicians, you may want to ask about background screenings and other safety protocols as well.
+While you’re talking to Pros, you may want to ask about background screenings and other safety protocols as well.

 What pests does your standard service agreement cover?
 If you have certain pests you’re battling, find out if they are included in your prospect’s standard service, or if they require a separate scope.
 You can also ask if any quality assurances are standard, like independent audits or money-back guarantees.